Not a Bad Thing: Production and release

 "Not a Bad Thing" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon, James Fauntleroy and debut by Joey Giltner.
 When looking for a new love song, Timberlake received song and from a new writer this song was received and decided to record.
 The song was produced by Timbaland, Timberlake, and Harmon.
 Timberlake arranged and produced his vocals, which were recorded at Larabee Studios in North Hollywood, California.
 Harmon provided keyboards for the song, while Elliot Ives and Timberlake played the guitar.
 The track was engineered by Chris Godbey, and mixed by Jimmy Douglass, Godbey and Timberlake, with assistance from Alejandro Baima, at Larabee Studios.

 RCA executives reportedly believed that "Not a Bad Thing" could be The 20/20 Experience – 2 of 2's largest commercial success.
 However, they instead opted to release "Take Back the Night" and "TKO" first, to represent the album's R&B sound and distinguish "Not a Bad Thing" from the sonically similar "Mirrors".
 A radio edit of the song was digitally released on February 24, 2014 in Austria, France, Germany, Italy, Spain, Switzerland, the United Kingdom and the United States.
 The next day, it impacted the contemporary hit radio in the United States.
 On March 31 was sent to US adult contemporary radio and on May 27 to its UK equivalent.
-"Not a Bad Thing" was released as a CD single in Austria, Germany and Switzerland; apart of the radio edit of the song it also featured the "TKO (Black Friday Remix)".
+"Not a Bad Thing" was released as a CD single in Austria, Germany and Switzerland; apart from the radio edit of the song it also featured the "TKO (Black Friday Remix)".
 "Not a Bad Thing" impacted the mainstream radio in Italy on June 4.